 - 27. A significant majority of objectors raise concerns with regards to highway safety, particularly as a result of the location of the site access, available visibility splays, proximity to the hump back bridge and the narrow nature of Aislaby Road.
 Whilst such comments have been noted, the Highways, Transport and Design Manger have considered these aspects as part of their overall assessment. - 28.
-It is considered that the revised plan (relocating the access further west along Aislaby Road) as well as the accompanying speed surveys allow for a reduction in the visibility splays and therefore the proposed access and associated horizontal and vertical visibility splays are considered to be acceptable.
-A planning condition is however suggested that the visibility splays should be retained thereafter with nothing above 0.6m being placed within the visibility splays, this would include the requirement for a 'no waiting' restriction.
+It is considered that the revised plan (relocating the access further west along Aislaby Road) as well as the accompanying speed surveys which allow for a reduction in the visibility splays are considered to be acceptable.
+A planning condition is however suggested so that the visibility splays should be retained thereafter with nothing above 0.6m high being placed within the visibility splays, this would include the requirement for a 'no waiting' restriction.
 A condition can be imposed to control the visibility splay whilst a planning obligation can be required to secure the 'no waiting restriction'.